Scrambling and Entangling Spinning Particles: Semi-classicality and coherent states

 In the case of spins, it satisfies the following uncertainty inequality

 One can readily check that the above choice of states with $\vec{n} = (0,0,1)$ saturates this inequality, with $\Delta J_x = \Delta J_y = \sqrt{\frac{\hbar \langle J_z \rangle}{2}}$.

 One can also construct squeezed states which distribute uncertainty unevenly between $J_x$ and $J_y$.
 There are many ways to parametrize squeezed states.
-One convenient family is obtained by
+One convenient family is obtained by \cite{Ma_2011}

 This gives $\langle J_x\rangle = \langle J_y\rangle $ =0, preserving the axial symmetry along the $z$- axis.
 We are working in the center of mass frame of the scattering particles, where the in-coming particles have momenta along the $z$-axis.
 The scattering matrix has axial symmetry along the $z$-direction.
 We will thus pick an initial state of the form (\ref{eq:squeezed_spin}) for each of the in-coming particles.
 We would like to explore the optimal amount of squeezing that minimizes the entanglement after the scattering process.
+Note that the spin coherent states approaches the coherent state in a harmonic oscillator in appropriate large spin $j$ limits \cite{Ma_2011}, although this is beyond the scope of the current analysis, and could be left for future investigation.
 We will present both analytic and numerical results.

 To illustrate this analysis, we take spin-$1$ particles as an example.
 We would like to consider an initial state that is a direct product state of the two in-coming scattering particles.
 Moreover, the problem has axial symmetry about the $z$-axis.
 Therefore we consider states where $J_x$ and $J_y$ have vanishing expectation value.
 A natural family of states would be given by $|\zeta_1\rangle \otimes |\zeta_2 \rangle$, i.e. in principle the two particles could have different squeezing and they could lead to differing amounts of final entanglement.
 We would like to look for universal statements that have a cleaner physical interpretation.
 To that end, we consider small deviations from the spin coherent state where $\zeta$ is vanishing.
 In the small squeezing limit, we might as well introduce squeezing only to one of the particles.
 Therefore, we would like to consider the two simple initial states below,